Relabeling Minimal Training Subset to Flip a Prediction: Experiments

 \subsection{Algorithm Validation}

-{\bf How effective our algorithm find $\mathcal{S}_t$ and flip the corresponding prediction?} As shown in Table~\ref{table:k-flips}, the frequency of finding $\mathcal{S}_t$ varies greatly among datasets.
+{\bf How effective is our algorithm at finding $\mathcal{S}_t$ and flipping the corresponding prediction?} As shown in Table~\ref{table:k-flips}, the frequency of finding $\mathcal{S}_t$ varies greatly among datasets.
 For the movie reviews and tweet datasets, Algorithm~\ref{alg:alg1} returns a set $\mathcal{S}_t$ for approximately 100\% of test points.
 On the other hand, for the simpler loan data, it only returns $\mathcal{S}_t$ for approximately 60\% of instances.
 Results for other datasets fall between these two extremes.
 When the algorithm successfully finds a set $\mathcal{S}_t$, relabeling all $(x_i, y_i) \in \mathcal{S}_t$ almost enables the re-trained model to flip the prediction $\hat{y}_t$ (as indicated in the right-most column of Table \ref{table:k-flips}).